TralahM/TralahM.github.io/_posts/2020-12-30-Acceptance-Testing.markdown

 title: Acceptance Testing FYI
 toc_sticky: true
 categories: technology test-driven-development programming software
-tags: tdd testing software technology clean-code
+tags: TDD testing software technology clean-code
 excerpt: "One of the most common ambiguities we face as software professionals is the ambiguity of “done”."
 ---